HSI Cash Seizures for Forfeiture

 Did you receive a letter from the U.S. Department of Homeland Security regarding the seizure of property for forfeiture?

-Many seizures of cash at airports are conducted by agents with Homeland Security Investigations (HSI).
-HSI agents also seize suspected illicit cash from travelers at train stations, bus stations, and on the highways throughout the United States.
+Homeland Security Investigations (HSI) Agents seize cash at airports, train stations, bus stations, and roadsides throughout the United States.

-The basic theory behind the seizure requires that the HSI agents legally discovered “probable cause” that the money was involved in the drug trade or a money-laundering scheme.
-Yet the procedures used in civil asset forfeiture cases mean that innocent people might be caught up in the process based on highly circumstantial evidence.
+The basic theory behind the forfeiture seizure requires that the HSI agents legally develop “probable cause” that the money was involved in the drug trade or a money laundering scheme.
+Yet the procedures cause innocent people to be caught up in the process based on highly circumstantial evidence.

 After a cash seizure by an HSI agent, the matter is sent to a local Fines, Penalties & Forfeitures Officer with United States Customs and Border Protection (CBP).

-The best way to get the seized money back is to hire an attorney to help you bypass the CBP administrative proceedings for mitigation and remission.
+The best way to get the seized money back is to hire an attorney to help bypass the CBP administrative proceedings for mitigation and remission.
 Instead, an attorney can help you challenge the legality of the seizure by making a claim that demands court action.
-In fact, filing the claim for court action is the ONLY way to contest the legality of the way the money was confiscated.
+Filing the claim for court action is the ONLY way to contest the legality of the way the money was confiscated.

 The verified claim and demand for court action will trigger a 90-day deadline for an Assistant United States Attorney (AUSA) in the civil asset forfeiture division of the appropriate jurisdiction to investigate the case and either return the money or file a complaint for forfeiture in federal court.